 - To provide the highest quality services at the lowest possible cost to the residents and taxpayers.

-- Sanitary Lift Station No. 1 – Constructed a brand new sanitary lift station to serve the community of Kingslake Forest Subdivision.
-The District is also underway another sanitary lift station that will serve the community of Greensbrook Section 1.
+Sanitary Lift Station No. 1 – Construction of a new sanitary lift station to serve Kingslake Forest Subdivision.
+Another sanitary lift station is underway for Greensbrook Section 1.

-- Waterline Extension and Sanitary Forcemain — Partnership with Sheldon ISD to construct approximately 9,000 Feet of waterline and 13,000 Feet of sanitary forcemain to serve a new school campus.
+Waterline Extension and Sanitary Forcemain — Partnership with Sheldon ISD to construct 9,000 feet of waterline and 13,000 feet of sanitary forcemain to serve a new school campus.

-Youth Center — Addition of a basketball court with pavilion and a pedestrian bridge and trail that connects two communities within the District.
+Youth Center — Addition of a basketball court with pavilion and a pedestrian bridge and trail connecting two District communities.
 The basketball court is located within Greensbrook Section 1.

-- Smart Meter Pilot Program – Implemented a pilot program that includes 20 smart water meters.
+Smart Meter Pilot Program – Implementation of a pilot program that includes 20 smart water meters.

-- Wastewater Treatment Plant Expansion – This project is still under construction.
-It is expected to be substantially complete in January of 2020.
-The expansion will provide an additional 100,000 gallons per day of sewage treatment capacity which will enable the District to serve additional customers.
-The District is also underway another expansion phase to increase its capacity by 300,000 gallons per day of sewage treatment capacity.
-The Texas Water Development Board has approved funds for this expansion that will be in the form of low interest rate bonds (rate to be well below market rates).
-Additionally, Harris County Community Development Grant program has conditionally awarded $1,000,000 for this expansion.
-Funds will be confirmed in January of 2020.
+Wastewater Treatment Plant Expansion – Facility expansion that will provide an additional 100,000 gallons per day of capacity.
+Another District facility expansion is also underway that will increase capacity by 300,000 gallons per day.
+Texas Water Development Board has approved funds for the expansion in the form of low interest rate bonds (rate to be well below market rates).
+Harris County Community Development Grant program has also conditionally awarded $1 million for the project.

 - National Night Out

-- Back to School – Donated back packs and other school supplies to the children of HCMUD 148
+- Back to School Assistance – Donation of back packs and school supplies to the children of HCMUD 148

 - Senior Citizen Program

-- Summer Nutrition Program – provided lunch to the youth within the communities of HCMUD 148
+- Summer Nutrition Program – Provides summer lunches for the District’s youth